SFH-Foundation/sfhfoundation/docs/books/poetry-aphorisms/garden-meaning.md

+---
-title The Garden of Meaning
+title: The Garden of Meaning

-description: ʻThe Garden of Meaningʼ expresses the truth of the ever present Origin of all dualities, pluralities and diversities.
+description: This book of Sufi wisdom expresses the truth of the ever present Origin of all dualities, pluralities and diversities.
+image: books/poetry-aphorisms/img/garden-meaning.jpg
+---

 # The Garden of Meaning